craig-grant630/Breakfast-Ball/README.md

 - Ensure that the form cannot be submitted if any required fields are left empty.
 - Verify that when all required fields are correctly filled in and all input data meets the validation criteria, the form is successfully submitted and the user is redirected.
 - Confirm that all input fields have the correct HTML input types (e.g., email, number, password) to enhance validation.

+**Footer**
+- Ensure that each link correctly loads the associated external page.
+- Check that the page is opened in a new tab.

 ### **Bugs**